douglasbouchet/ML_on_blockchain/README.md

 These are assumptions we defined in order to design our smart contracts, and know wich goals need to be satified.

-- The Learning server can be trusted (i.e workers that do a correct job get paid up to a certain probability)
+1. The Learning server can be trusted (i.e workers that do a correct job get paid up to a certain probability)
-- The Learning server allows everyone able to access the blockchain to see the model (as wokers need to update it)
+2. The Learning server allows everyone able to access the blockchain to see the model (as wokers need to update it)
-  - We could implement connection between server and model such that model is not sent on blockchain, but as this point there isn't much justification of using a blockchain
+  - We could implement connection between server and model such that model is not sent on blockchain, but at this point there isn't much justification of using a blockchain
-- The Workers cannot be trusted:
+3. The Workers cannot be trusted:
   - They may never return the results of their calculations
   - They can send wrong computations results (i.e model weights)
   - (Other ?)
-- If a worker make a correct computation, it gets rewarded with probability ???
+4. If a worker make a correct computation, it gets rewarded with probability ???
 TODO
-- No more than half of the network's workers can be evil
+5. No more than half of the network's workers can be evil
-- Each worker and the learning server initially possess the exact same dataset (MNIST dataset for example)
+6. Each worker and the learning server initially possess the exact same dataset (MNIST dataset for example)

 ## The task